The Mission (1999 film): Plot

 Frank hands out five envelopes with the pay to Curtis and tells him that he learnt about an affair between Shin and the wife of Lung.
-He requests that Shin executed and Curtis tells him that he'll handle it.
+He requests that Shin be executed and Curtis tells him that he'll handle it.
 Curtis drives to James, asks him for a gun and arranges a meeting with Shin in the evening.
 James warns Roy and since he's responsible for Shin as his boss, he confronts him with the allegation.
 Shin confesses having been seduced by Mrs. Lung.
 Roy tells Curtis that he can't allow for Shin to be killed.
 They form the plan to have Shin escape in a boat to Taiwan but eventually discard the plan since Frank would then pursue Roy and the rest of them for failing instead.

 In the evening the five men meet in an otherwise empty restaurant to sort out the situation.
 James leaves to ask Lung for clemency and to spare Shin's life.
 When he arrives at Lung's house he witnesses a henchmen of Lung killing the unfaithful Mrs. Lung.
-James realises the hopelessness of his attempt and returns to the restaurant where it comes to a Mexican standoff between the men.
+James realizes the hopelessness of his attempt and returns to the restaurant where it comes to a Mexican standoff between the men.
 Curtis shoots Shin, while Roy empties his magazine without aiming at Curtis.
 When the men leave the restaurant, Curtis throws a blank towards James, thus revealing that the death of Shin (who escapes through the backdoor) was staged for Lung.